ashokumaar/ecom-fullstack/README.md

 Deployed the frontend project via [Netlify](https://app.netlify.com/) with CI/CD linked to Github - [ecommerce-application](https://github.com/ashokumaar/ecommerce-application) for automatic redeployment.

-# Lets explore the frontend part
+# Lets explore the backend part

 The backend was built with Java - Spring Boot.
 Utilised microservices architecture, and divided the application into different small microservices (spring boot).